 What was your first concert?

-If you could hire any band—dead or alive—to play your restaurant’s opening party, who would it be?
+If you could hire any artist to play your restaurant’s opening party, with money not an issue, who would it be?